 Because the title examiner is ordinarily examining only record title, title opinions do not address all risks and circumstances that affect title.
-The following are examples of risks and circumstances that are not typically addressed in a title opinion:
+The following are examples of risks and circumstances that often cannot be determined in the course of a title examination, although the examiner may comment on the need to resolve such risks and circumstances:

-- (a) rights of parties in possession; - (b) ownership of the beds of any watercourses, and ownership of water or water rights; - (c) the existence or validity of an interest in wind rights or solar rights apart from the surface estate; - (d) the location of the subject lands on the ground, questions of boundary, conflicts with adjacent surveys, vacancies, access, area, or other matters as would be revealed by investigation, by a current on the ground survey, or both, including without limitation the effects of accretion, erosion, avulsion, reliction, and subjacent and lateral support; - (e) the validity, genuineness, authenticity, or enforceability of any instruments; - (f) matters not evident from the materials examined such as fraud, forgery, duress, undue influence, incapacity or incompetency of parties due to mental condition, minority, or marital status; the existence of unknown heirs; incorrectly indexed instruments; delivery and alteration after delivery; receivership, bankruptcy or insolvency; homestead rights; unrecorded instruments, such as mechanic's and material-man's liens, operator's liens, production tax liens, liens for ad valorem taxes not yet due, inchoate liens or interests; and the status of a party as a bona-fide or non-bona-fide purchaser; - (g) matters of title that are not reasonably expected to affect marketable title; - (h) filings, regulations, orders, or opinions of any governmental or public authority other than as identified in the materials examined, including, without limitation, the Texas General Land Office, the Texas Railroad Commission, the Attorney General, and the Federal Energy Regulatory Commission; - (i) matters relating to title to fixtures or personal property, including Uniform Commercial Code filings; - (j) compliance with governmental laws, rules, ordinances or regulations affecting the use of land, including without limitation any zoning, platting, and land designated as a wetland; and - (k) any other matter not pertaining to title and ownership, including without limitation environmental matters and flood plain limitations.
+- (a) rights of parties in possession; - (b) ownership of the beds of any watercourses, and ownership of water or water rights; - (c) the existence or validity of an interest in wind rights or solar rights apart from the surface estate; - (d) the location of the subject lands on the ground, questions of boundary, conflicts with adjacent surveys, vacancies, access, area, or other matters as would be revealed by investigation, by a current on the ground survey, or both, including without limitation the effects of accretion, erosion, avulsion, reliction, and subjacent and lateral support; - (e) the genuineness, authenticity, or possible defenses against the enforceability of any instruments; - (f) matters not evident from the materials examined such as fraud, forgery, duress, undue influence, incapacity or incompetency of parties due to mental condition, minority, or marital status; the existence of unknown heirs; incorrectly indexed instruments; delivery and alteration after delivery; receivership, bankruptcy or insolvency; homestead rights; unrecorded instruments, such as mechanic's and materialman's liens, operator's liens, production tax liens, liens for ad valorem taxes not yet due, inchoate liens or interests; and the status of a party as a bona-fide or non-bona-fide purchaser; - (g) matters of title that are not reasonably expected to affect marketable title; - (h) filings, regulations, orders, or opinions of any governmental or public authority other than as identified in the materials examined, including, without limitation, the Texas General Land Office, the Texas Railroad Commission, the Attorney General, and the Federal Energy Regulatory Commission; - (i) matters relating to title to fixtures or personal property, including Uniform Commercial Code filings; - (j) compliance with governmental laws, rules, ordinances or regulations affecting the use of land, including without limitation any zoning, platting, and land designated as a wetland; - (k) any other matter not pertaining to title and ownership, including without limitation environmental matters and flood plain limitations; and - (l) the validity of a correction instrument not executed by all parties to the original instrument and current owners.